Basic Worksite Traffic Management (BWTM) and Traffic Control (TC)Available Course Dates:

 This course provides the skills and knowledge required to safely implement a traffic management plan for works on roads and to safely and efficiently control traffic in a variety of situations.
 It has been designed to address the requirements for persons seeking MainRoads WA accreditation for Basic Worksite Traffic Management (BWTM) and Traffic Control (TC).
 This course is suitable for anyone required to work on, or near Western Australian roads, who are required to read, interpret, implement traffic management plans and control traffic.

-Please note: As this two and a half day program includes the mandatory practical exercises, successful participants will receive their MRWA accreditation at the conclusion of the course.
+Please note: As this two day program includes the mandatory practical exercises, successful participants will receive their MRWA accreditation at the conclusion of the course.
 Other training companies require candidates to complete a logbook or come back at additional cost to complete these exercises.

 At the completion of the combined Basic Worksite Traffic Management (BWTM) and Traffic Control program you will have gained an understanding of the relevant State and Territory traffic management legislation and be able to demonstrate the required level of skills and knowledge in relation to;